jbreeden/mruby-ui/README.md

 Bindings to [libui](https://github.com/andlabs/libui) for MRuby.

-The api should be up to date & complete with repect to libui's master branch.
+The api should be up to date & complete with respect to libui's master branch.
 Still, this is certainly "pre-release" software, at best.
 Libui itself is still in alpha as well.

 See the [class_bindigns.rb](https://github.com/jbreeden/mruby-ui/blob/master/mrblib/class_mappings.rb)